kernelorg-mirror/linux_kernel_git_mark_linux/Documentation/trace/histogram.rst

   # echo 'hist:key=pid:wakeupswitch_lat=$wakeup_lat+$switchtime_lat ...' >> event3/trigger

-Expressions support the use of addition, subtraction, multiplication and division operators (+-\*/).
+Expressions support the use of addition, subtraction, multiplication, division, modulus operators (+-\*/%).

 Note if division by zero cannot be detected at parse time (i.e. the divisor is not a constant), the result will be -1.